CWolfs/ExtendedConversations/README.md

 ### Conditions

-* `Evaluate Tag for Current System` - This allows you to check if the current system has the tag specified.
+* `Evaluate Tag for Current System` - This allows you to check if the current star system has the tag specified.
 * `Evaluate BattleTech Int` - This allows you to check against a commander, company or current system integer statistic.
 * `Evaluate Funds` - This allows you to check a fund amount against the company funds.

 ### Actions

 * `Time Skip` - This allows you to jump forward in time by the set amount.
 This processes the usual mechanics like healing, repairs and monthly fees.
+* `Set Current System` - This allows you to set the current star system by star system id (e.g. starsystemdef_Smithon)

 ## Author